Wilbert Gearing

 By early December 1945, CPL Gearing returned to the USA and separated from the service on January 4, 1946, at Fort George G. Meade, Maryland.

 CPL Gearing fought in the following battles and campaigns: Normandy, Northern France, Ardennes, Rhineland, and Central Europe campaigns.
-He was awarded 5 Bronze Battle Stars, Bronze Arrowhead, Good Conduct Medal, the Belgian Fourragere, Presidential Unit Citation Badge, Victory Ribbon and the European-African-Middle Eastern Theatre Ribbon.
+He was awarded 5 Bronze Battle Stars, Bronze Arrowhead, Good Conduct Medal, the Belgian Fourragere, Presidential Unit Citation Badge, European-African-Middle Eastern Theatre Ribbon, Glider Badge, World War II Victory Medal.